TL;DR

 Choosing the Right Private Health Cover for Your Active Lifestyle

 Not all PMI policies are created equal.
 For someone active and concerned about sports injuries, certain features are more important than others.
-When comparing policies with an expert broker like WeCovr, focus on these key areas.
+When comparing policies with a specialist at WeCovr or one of our broker partners, focus on these key areas.

 1. Underwriting: Declaring Your Medical History